mskutta/mskutta.github.io/_posts/2017-05-13-controlling-qlab-wirelessly-using-motion-sensors.md

 [I-CubeX](http://infusionsystems.com/) recently released the [PiShield](https://infusionsystems.com/pishield/) for the Raspberry Pi that supports interfacing sensors to the Raspberry Pi.
 The Raspberry Pi supports [Node-Red](https://nodered.org/), which is a programming tool for wiring together hardware devices, APIs and online services.
 Node-Red will be able to convert sensor data to OSC messages.
-The Raspberry Pi Zero W supports WIFI and will be able to transmit the sensor data wirelessly to QLab.
+The Raspberry Pi Zero W supports Wi-Fi and will be able to transmit the sensor data wirelessly to QLab.

 I primarily wanted to keep track of the steps I took to set this up.
-This article is work in progress.

 ## Components
 The following components are required for this setup.